jronallo/iiif-workshop-new/content/presentation-api/creating-a-basic-manifest/_index.md

 ---
+title: Creating a Basic Manifest
-title: "Basic Manifest"
+menuTitle: "Basic Manifest"
 date: 2018-04-15T14:49:15-04:00
 weight: 40
 ---

-# Creating a Basic Manifest

 In this section we'll create a manifest by hand step by step.
 Even though you can copy and paste the code from here, it is recommended to type these out yourself.